 Leaving the Cap behind, you’re soon into Juan les Pins.
 From here it’s a succession of small ports and towns until you hit the next significant stretch of bike path that takes you away from the busy main road and into Cannes.

 The Croisette in Cannes is world famous.
-Unlike Nice, there’s no promenade bike path along the seafront; the path is part of the main road.
+Thanks to Covid-19, there’s now a bike path along the seafront.
 On your right you pass iconic hotels: the Carlton, Hotel Martinez and Majestic, intermingled with designer shops and, on your left, the enormous Palais des Festivals.

 The ride ends with a short climb up cobbled streets and past the yellow painted, tall, thin townhouses of the pedestrianised Suquet area.
 You pop out into the square in front of the Église Notre-Dame d’Espérance.
 Enjoy the great views back down to Cannes and along the coast.